Touristy or not touristy is the question

 through the city.
 Not to be missed boat ride in the harbor.
 I visited this place in my summer vacation.
 I am great thankful of carrentalcascais.com to provide great help to explore Cascais. about 6 years ago

 I loved Evora.
 Stay within the old walls.
 The people of Setubal are proud of their fishing village heritage.
 Every town in the center of the country has a castle.
 The wine is cheap and fantastic.
 Do not skip all the history in Lisbon.
 You can walk or take the public transport everywhere.
 We did not go to oporto.
 We are in Spain, now, instead.
 We are heading back to Lisbon soon. about 6 years ago

 I love to share my experience here regarding Portugal tour as i went there for an family tour for around 1 month. its an awesome place to visit.
 Places like Lisbon, Algarve and Sintra are world famous for their exotic beauty.

 I suggest you to hire an travelling guide that will assist you a lot during your tour and for gaining information regarding hiring various tour guides for different countries visit http://www.tourhq.com/

-Miranda almost 6 years agoAnswered by Miranda via Tripping
+Miranda about 6 years agoAnswered by Miranda via Tripping